Lido Key, Sarasota FL -- At a Glance

 County

-Sarasota County, Florida
+Sarasota County, FL

 To St. Armands Circle

-2–20 min walk depending on zone
+2-20 min walk by zone

 Dining

-130+ shops & restaurants at St. Armands Circle
+130+ shops and restaurants

 Zone

-Walk Time to St. Armands
+Walk to St. Armands

 Property Types